flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example3.md

-## Example 1: Rocking Column with Corner Feet
+## Example 3: The rocking response of the Venus de Milo statue

 The first example models a **solid marble column** with four rigid corner feet standing on a high-grip, stiff support medium.
 The height of the corner feet is negligible.
 This example also covers the detailed workflow, and the contents that are *not* covered by the **[Simscape Example](https://uk.mathworks.com/help/sm/ug/model-excavator-dipper-arm.html)** start with ⭐ in this document.